 - Choose adoption.

-Nearly 2 million animals are killed in U.S. shelters annually, simply because they don't have homes.
+About 1.5 million animals are killed in U.S. shelters annually, simply because they don't have homes.
 When you adopt, you're not only refusing to support puppy mills, you're saving a life and giving an animal in need the second chance he or she deserves.

 If you’re looking for a healthy, loving pet, you’re in luck.
 Many can readily be found in shelters and rescue groups around the country.